 Change management is not easy.
 The change programs to convert GSM CSPs that have been on a path of success for the past 20 years, by adding subscriber numbers and growing data usage on the back of smartphones, is going to be no simple task.
 To establish a successful new Digital Service Provider business organically will require a transformational change program in which cultural change is at the heart of the program.

 Effective and pervasive digital services, according to Sven Heistermann, Director Telecoms, EMEA Strategic Relationships for Google, adhere to three founding principles:

 - It must be accessible to everyone and therefore drive inclusivity

 - It must unlock new partnership ecosystems, often spanning across traditional industry verticals

 While a Digital Services strategy is important, the strategy formulation must be mostly emergent using the Mintzberg Strategy Spectrum.
 This means that CSPs wanting to transform must open their culture to emerging market changes and instil the cultural trait of agile response to disruptive market changes.
-The CEO of TM Forum, Nik Willetts, recent quote at TM Forum Live! in Nice 2017 that “culture and agility eats strategy for breakfast, lunch and dinner” is therefore more than relevant for CSPs to remember in the Digital Services repositioning transformational journey.
+The CEO of TM Forum, Nik Willetts, recent quote at TM Forum Live! in Nice 2017 that “culture and agility eat strategy for breakfast, lunch and dinner” is, therefore, more than relevant for CSPs to remember in the Digital Services repositioning transformational journey.